 6.1.1 Phase A

-To begin, the project’s steps wer discussed with our mentors to develop a project plan that outlined the various tasks needed to be achieved during the project.
+To begin, the project’s steps were discussed with our mentors to develop a project plan that outlined the various tasks needed to be achieved during the project.
 This enabled us to stay organized and on track.
 Then, relevant papers were reviewed and discussed with the mentors to gain a comprehensive understanding of the related topics, including how neural networks work and train, what layers they are composed of, and what activation functions we use.

-Later, CNN , GAN and CONV-MPN were explored aiming to gain a better understanding of the proposed algorithm,.
+Later, CNN , GAN and CONV-MPN were explored aiming to gain a better understanding of the proposed algorithm.
 Each topic was summarized to use the presentation later.
 We then consulted the project’s supervisors to ensure understanding prior reading the paper again with a focus on the general architecture and workflow of the model.
 Later, the writing of the project book continued, delving deeper into the generator, discriminator, and W-GAN loss function architectures.
 Simultaneously, insights and summaries for these topics were added to the project book.
 Next, the implementation the proposed algorithm in phase B was discussed.
 The system's GUI, use-case and class diagrams were created along with planning tests that would be run on the system on the next phase.
 Finally, once we were satisfied with our project book, we began working on the presentation.

 6.1.2 Phase B